 - Nobunaga makes a very brief appearance at the beginning of a historical campaign mission in Age of Empires II: The Conquerors, in which he is assassinated.
 The player then receives control of Hideyoshi's troops and the goal is to destroy three castles in Kyoto to avenge Nobunaga's death.

-- Oda Nobunaga is the Japanese leader in Civilization V, his skill (Bushido) allows damaged units to be able to fight on as if they had full strength, with the right Social Policies damaging units actually makes them tougher to kill, therefore it's highly debated whether his ability is overpowered or not.
+- Oda Nobunaga is the Japanese leader in Civilization V. His skill (Bushido) allows damaged units to be able to fight on as if they had full strength.
+In terms of his personality, he's one of the most expansionist-minded leaders, he focuses heavily on military training and air power, and he is never to be trusted.

 - In the H-Game Sengoku Rance, Nobunaga is shown to be a very compassionate leader and loves his sister dearly.
 His genocidal tendencies are caused by being possessed by a literal demon.